voicegain/platform/freeswitch/transcription-proxy/README.md

 # FreeSWITCH Transcription Proxy

-Proxy your SIP call via our FreeSWITCH docker and get transcript of the call audio submitted to a websocket service.
+Proxy your SIP call via our FreeSWITCH docker and get the transcript of the call audio submitted to a websocket service.